Dean of Students - Nasha Torrez

 She left government service in 2009 and worked in private practice representing school districts across the state before working as in-house counsel at the University in 2013.
 During her ten years of practice, specializing in education law, she gained experience in student issues such as grievances, academic appeals, due process, freedom of expression, student confidentiality, behavioral intervention, Title IX and disability rights.
 She also has an extensive expertise in conflict resolution, mediation, and negotiations.

-Currently, as the Dean of Students, Torrez oversees the LoboRESPECT Advocacy Center and the Women’s Resource Center that are two of the three confidential reporting sites at UNM for matters related to sexual misconduct.
+Currently, as the Dean of Students, Torrez oversees the Student Activities Center as well as the LoboRESPECT Advocacy Center, which is one of the three confidential reporting sites at UNM for matters related to sexual misconduct.
 She is instrumental in continuing to create a safer campus.
-Outside of the office, Torrez loves spending with her husband and their two children, and their dog, Chaco.
+Outside of the office, Torrez loves spending time with her husband, their two children, and their dog Chaco.

 Assistant Dean of Students - Greg Golden

 Greg Golden grew up in the four corners of the United States in the village of Farmington, New Mexico.
-As an undergraduate he was active in the campus community as a member of the Student Govermnet, residence Halls, Greek Life and other student clubs.
+As an undergraduate he was active in the campus community as a member of the Student Government, Residence Halls, Greek Life and other student clubs.
 While pursuing his bachelors of business, Greg fell in love with the college environment and the pursuit of helping college students succeed.